Galactic Republic: Senate, Chancellor and Jedi Order

 The Republic begins as a mutual protection and economic alliance among a number of planets in the Core.
 Each member world or system chooses a Senator to represent them in the Galactic Senate, the main body of the legislative branch of the government.
 Senators are ambassadors of their homeworlds or systems.
 Member worlds and systems maintain their governments and societies as long as it does not defy any central and core Republican laws.
-There are a wide variety of different local governments along the political spectrum: from monarchies to republics to hive-like communes.
+There are a wide variety of different local governments along the political spectrum: from human-like monarchies and republics to alien conglomerates and hive-like communes; libertarians and authoritarians; autocracies, oligarchies and democracies.

 When the Republic's power and influence expand, many new areas of the galaxy are incorporated into the Republic.
 The Core and Colonies are the base of the Galactic Republic.
 A reorganization of senatorial representation occurs 1,000 years prior to Star Wars during the Ruusan Reformation.
 The most common organization for these new territories is to group regions into Sectors of about 50 inhabited worlds.
 Each sector is represented by a Senatorial Delegation.
 When the number of sectors becomes too large, sectors are organized into roughly a thousand regions, each represented by one delegation to the Senate.

 The Senate serves as the unicameral main body of the legislative branch, but has immense power over the entire Galactic Republic.
 The capital of the Republic, which contains the most political power and wealth, is Coruscant.

 Inside the Senate Building, there is an area in which the Senate debates, casts votes, and makes or passes bills.
 It contains 1,024 floating platforms, each of which contain a senator and his or her aides.
 Each platform in the senate represents a "sector" of the galaxy.
 A few platforms represent individual worlds of high importance, or worlds bringing special pleas to the Senate.
 Some represent special interest groups such as the Trade Federation, and other companies, corporations, and industries.
 Each senatorial delegation has one vote.

 The members of the Senate elect a Supreme Chancellor from among their ranks who serves as the Senate's presiding officer and as the Republic's de facto leader.
 The Chancellor is assisted by the Vice Chair, who is presumably elected in the same manner as the Chancellor; the same Vice Chair is present throughout the entire prequel trilogy.
 The Senate follows pseudo-parliamentary rules.
 Supreme Chancellor Finis Valorum was forced out of office by the Senate in a motion of no confidence, introduced by Queen Padmé Amidala of Naboo, for example.